 Fellow Track proposals will go through an additional Merit Review Process as described below:

 Blue Ribbon Panel

-Following the proposal review panels, BRITE program directors will execute an in-person (or virtual) oral panel.
-The Panel Day will consist of an oral pitch session and an evaluation period.
-The review panel will consist of NSF program directors only.
+Following the proposal review panels, BRITE Program Officers will execute an in-person or virtual oral Blue Ribbon Panel.
+The review panel will consist of NSF personnel only.